Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Common Systematic Uncertainties and Future Prospects

 \subsubsection{\Ddouble branching fraction assumptions in \RDx analyses}

 While the estimation of the normalization of the contributions from background \BDsslnu decays is largely data-driven, a number of assumptions in the various branching fractions involved can have a significant impact in the measurement of \RDx.
 These are: \begin{enumerate}[wide, labelwidth=!, labelindent=0pt, label = \quad \textbf{(\roman*)}, noitemsep, topsep =0pt] \item $\Br(D^{**} \to \Dx \pi (\pi))$: These branching fractions are primary inputs to all the \BDsslnu templates employed in the signal extraction fits.
-Using the approach of \cite{Bernlochner:2016bci}, $\BR(\Ddouble \to \Dx\pi)$ can be estimated by combining data for the ratios $\BR(\Ddouble \to \Dstar\pi)/\BR(\Ddouble \to D\pi)$~\cite{Zyla:2020zbs}, isospin relations, and measurements of ratios of non-$D^*$-resonant three body $D_1^0$ and $D_2^{*0}$ decays to $D^0\pi^+\pi^-$ versus two body decays to $D^{*+} \pi^-$~\cite{Aaij:2011rj}.
+Using the approach of \cite{Bernlochner:2016bci}, $\BR(\Ddouble \to \Dx\pi)$ can be estimated by combining data for the ratios $\BR(\Ddouble \to \Dstar\pi)/\BR(\Ddouble \to D\pi)$~\cite{Zyla:2020zbs}, isospin relations, and measurements of ratios of non-$D^*$-resonant three-body $D_1^0$ and $D_2^{*0}$ decays to $D^0\pi^+\pi^-$ versus two-body decays to $D^{*+} \pi^-$~\cite{Aaij:2011rj}.
 The latter are used to estimate the total non-$D^*$-resonant branching fraction to all possible $D\pi\pi$ final states with an isospin correction factor $\simeq 2$.
-The resulting estimates for exclusive two body decays, and sum of non-$D^*$-resonant three body decays, are shown in Tab.~\ref{tab:DssBRs}.
-The experimental analyses, however, have used various other sets of different numbers, which is worth being revisited.
+The resulting estimates for exclusive two-body decays, and sum of non-$D^*$-resonant three-body decays, are shown in Table~\ref{tab:DssBRs}.
+The experimental analyses, however, have used various other sets of different numbers, which is worth revisiting.

 \item $\Br(\BDssellnu)$: As mentioned above, the hadronic-$\tau$ measurements are not sensitive to this contribution.
 The leptonic-$\tau$ analyses have some sensitivity to these branching fractions, but it is small because the total contribution from \BDssellnu decays for the four \Ddouble states is floated in the various fits.
 Since the four contributions are combined together in the same fit template, the relative \BDssellnu branching fractions---typically taken from~\cite{Zyla:2020zbs}---impact the measured \RDx values at the 0.3--0.8\% level~\cite{Lees:2013uzd}.